top of page

 Assessment

-The assessment will take approximately 2 hours and will be conducted online.
+The assessment will take approximately 3 hours to complete and it will be conducted in person or online.
 The assessment is in a structured interview format and your psychologist may also ask you fill our a questionnaire about your behaviour.

 Feedback